-The Authority provides the means by which Aboriginal sacred sites are protected through:
+AAPA provides the means by which Aboriginal Sacred Sites are protected through:

 - The registration of Aboriginal sacred sites.

 The following AAPA services can now be accessed online.
 Please view all relevant information for required service prior to submitting an application.

 Submit a Request when purchasing property, beginning development, exploration or land clearing to find out if any Sacred Sites are currently registered or recorded in the location.